zakariaaad/simulateur_back/README.md

 ### `MySQL configuration`
 Please create database with name simulateur
-You will find the database separatly from the folder to make the changes in db conifg follow this directory `config/db.config.js` file.
+You will find the database separatly from the folder simulateur.sql to make the changes in db conifg follow this directory `config/db.config.js` file.

 In the project directory, you can run: